Northampton: National representation

 Northampton was inaugurated as a constituency in 1295; for many centuries, it returned two Members of Parliament (MPs) to the House of Commons.
-Spencer Perceval was elected as one of these in 1796 and became Prime Minister of the United Kingdom in 1809, the only Solicitor General and only Attorney General to have done so, but also the only Prime Minister to be assassinated.
+Spencer Perceval was elected as one of these in 1796 and became Prime Minister of the United Kingdom in 1809, the only Solicitor General and only Attorney General to have done so, but also the only prime minister to be assassinated.
 The murder was by a highly disgruntled business owner John Bellingham in the House of Commons lobby in 1812.
 By the late 19th century, Northampton had acquired a reputation for political vanguardism.
 In 1880, radical non-conformist Charles Bradlaugh was elected as one of the MPs.
 During one of his election cross-candidate hustings a riot broke out in the Market Square.
 Local figures of authority called military to disperse it.
 For some decades following the 1918 general election, representation was reduced to one MP.

 In 1974, the original Northampton seat was replaced by the new constituencies of Northampton North and Northampton South, which both elected one MP each, beginning in the February 1974 general election.
 For the 2010 general election, the new South Northamptonshire constituency took a southern sector of the borough.
-The southern sectors transferred to Northampton South for the 2024 general election.
+The southern sectors were transferred to Northampton South for the 2024 general election.

 Northampton is currently represented by two Labour MPs: